Updated August 2, 2026

 People Also Ask (FAQ)

 No. The Bridge only covers Wegovy, the Zepbound KwikPen, and Foundayo for weight management.
-Ozempic and Mounjaro remain covered under standard Part D only when prescribed for type 2 diabetes, not through the Bridge.
+Ozempic and Mounjaro remain covered under standard Part D only when prescribed for type 2 diabetes (see our Ozempic prior authorization guide), not through the Bridge.

 A BMI of 35+ alone; a BMI of 30+ with heart failure, uncontrolled hypertension, or chronic kidney disease; or a BMI of 27+ with prediabetes, a prior heart attack, a prior stroke, or symptomatic peripheral artery disease.